Callem7/learning-git/README.md

 # learning-git

-This repo was used to use git from Callem7
+This repo was used to learn git from Callem7